in4lio/yupp/doc/README.md

 }
 ```

+Run the preprocessor with the source file name as a parameter and `-q` for
+suppressing the greeting showing.

     >python yup.py -q "./eg/hello.yu-c"

-The `-q` parameter suppresses the greeting showing.
+Display the generated source code:

     >more "./eg/hello.c"